jsyme222/curriculum/javascript/javascript-core/functions-iii/changing-a-functions-context-with-fn-call-object.md

 `fn.call()` allows you to call a function and provide an alternative value for the functions *this* context.

-The first argument `fn.call()` accepts is the alternative *this* context and any following arguments are passed as parameters.
+The first argument `fn.call()` will accept is the alternative *this* context and any following arguments are passed as parameters.

 The code below defines a *discount* of *10* that will be retrieved within *getDiscount* via a call to `this.discount`: